Respect for Human Rights

 The SCB’s Initiatives for Employees

-In order to prevent harassment, we have raised awareness through training and other means, as well as conducting regular interviews between employees in each division and Personnel Division staff to understand the workplace environment and resolve issues.
+To prevent harassment, we have raised awareness through training and other means, as well as conducting regular interviews between employees in each division and Personnel Division staff to understand the workplace environment and resolve issues.

 For health of employees, we introduced a system to control long working hours by establishing “no-overtime days” and prohibiting work after 9 p.m.
 In addition, we have various measures to promote the use of paid leave, and in fiscal 2024, we established a new “premium leave” (a system for taking paid leave for three consecutive business days).